Full Moon on

 Moon before ascending node

-10 days after descending node on 29 July 2006 at 16:58 in ♍ Virgo.
-The Moon is located south of the ecliptic over the following 2 days, until the lunar orbit crosses from South to North in ascending node on 12 August 2006 at 01:31 in ♓ Pisces.
+10 days after descending node on 29 July 2006 at 16:58 in ♍ Virgo the Moon is positioned south of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from South to North in ascending node on 12 August 2006 at 01:31 in ♓ Pisces.

 Moon after southern standstill

-3 days since the previous standstill on 6 August 2006 at 04:11 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.594°, the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠28.645° at the point of next northern standstill on 18 August 2006 at 19:43 in ♊ Gemini.
+3 days since the last southern standstill on 6 August 2006 at 04:11 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.594° the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠28.645° at the point of next northern standstill on 18 August 2006 at 19:43 in ♊ Gemini.

 Sun-Earth-Moon syzygy